PAY RANGE: N21

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of appointment as Clean and Seal Operations Chief.
+Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of appointment as an Abatement Operations Manager.

 Class Established 8/81